 Many of our patients benefit further from a personalized nutrition consult with our functional nutritionist and health coach.
 Change is a process that occurs over time and it helps to have a guide that works with you each step of the way to create a personalized, sustainable plan that facilitates healing and promotes optimal health.
 We always encourage you to bring in your significant other, particularly if they do most of the cooking, to maximize the experience.
 In this way a custom, personalized nutrition plan can be created which considers your individual goals, needs, and dietary preferences.

 Additional Treatment Considerations

 Here is a sampling of a few things we would consider for our patients after they have gone through the initial phases of the leaky gut protocol.

 Digestive Enzymes and/or Hydrochloric Acid Replacement

 If you are still experiencing excessive gas, bloating or difficulty with digestion (especially protein), you may have a deficiency of various digestive enzymes and/or hydrochloric acid.
 Simply replacing with one of these supplements can have a dramatic positive impact.

 Iodine is an important constituent of the thyroid hormone molecule and deficiency can produce all of the symptoms associated with an underactive thyroid such as fatigue, difficulty losing weight, constipation, dry skin and brittle hair.
 Iodine is also important for the prevention of fibrocystic breasts, cysts on the ovaries, and thick sinus secretions.

 A simple iodine supplement replacement can help significantly with these problems.

 Additional Diagnostic Considerations

-Whereas many functional medicine practices will do extensive, cutting-edge functional medicine testing upfront, our practice is to wait and see clinically how you are doing after the initial four weeks of the protocol.
+Whereas functional medicine testing is another tool we can use, our practice is to wait and see clinically how you are doing after the initial four weeks of the protocol.
 At the end of the day, we are more concerned about how you are feeling than any abnormalities noted on a particular test.